fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

     * **Snowcone** (2 Cpu, 4Gn ram, usb c port and optional batteries)
     * **Snowball** Edge (52 cpu, 208 gb ram, 42 tb) or (40 cpu, 80 gb ram 80tb)

-All the devices can run Ec2 Instances and Lambda functions using AWS IoT Greengrass.
+All the devices can run EC2 Instances and Lambda functions using AWS IoT Greengrass.

 AWS OpsHub is a GUI that can be installed on our laptop to manage the snow devices

 ### AWS Storage Gateway

-The Storage gateway is a mean to create hybrid clod solution; it allows to bridge corporate storage with AWS cloud, for example for disaster recovery, backup etc.
+The Storage gateway is a mean to create hybrid cloud solution; it allows to bridge corporate storage with AWS cloud, for example for disaster recovery, backup etc.

 ### Shared Responsibility